ryanmio/LittleFallsVA/exampleSite/content/english/history/_index.md

       <span class="chapter-number">Chapter 6.</span>
       <h3 class="chapter-title">Falls Church Gains Township Status</h3>
     </div>
+   <p>In 1875, Falls Church gained township status, a significant milestone in the community's growth and development.
+The desire for township status was driven by the increasing population and a demand for self-governance, separate from Fairfax County.
+Key figures, such as Joseph S. Riley and Merton Church, played significant roles in the town's path to independence.</p>

-    <p>Upon gaining township status in 1875, Falls Church experienced an increase in its African American population, with the town boundary initially including the entire Tinner Hill neighborhood and other areas now part of Fairfax County.
-This demographic shift led to 37 percent of registered voters being Black.
-In response, the town government in 1887 moved the boundary line northward, deliberately excluding much of the Tinner Hill neighborhood and reducing the number of Black registered voters to just 15 percent of the total population in the township.</p>
+<p>Upon achieving township status, Falls Church saw an increase in its African American population, with the town boundary initially including the entire Tinner Hill neighborhood and other areas now part of Fairfax County.
+This change in the town's demographics led to a more diverse community, with a significant portion of Black residents who had the potential to participate in local governance and contribute to the town's growth.</p>

+<p>However, the increase in the African American population, which led to 37 percent of registered voters being Black, prompted a reaction from the town government.
+In 1887, they decided to move the boundary line northward, deliberately excluding much of the Tinner Hill neighborhood and reducing the number of Black registered voters to just 15 percent of the total population in the township.</p>

+<p>The decision to redraw the town boundaries had a considerable impact on the African American community, as it reduced their political representation and access to resources within the township.
+This move demonstrated a deliberate effort to suppress the influence of Black residents in local governance and perpetuated racial inequality in the community.</p>

 <p>In 1890, the Town Council of Falls Church further voted to cede its other majority African-American districts, including the James Lee community, to Fairfax County.
-This decision resulted in over one-third of the town's land being relinquished to the county.</p>
+This decision resulted in over one-third of the town's land being relinquished to the county.
+This cession further exacerbated the racial divide, as it removed more African American residents from the town's jurisdiction, undermining their political power and exacerbating existing disparities between white and Black residents in the area.</p>

   </div>
   <div class="image-container">
     <img src="/images/history/1890map.webp" alt="1890 map of Falls Church, Fairfax Co., Va. by G. Noetzel"  loading="lazy" />